 The Remote Loader loads the driver and communicates with the Identity Manager engine on behalf of the driver installed on the remote server.
-For information about configuring the Identity Manager drivers with the Remote Loader, see Configuring the Remote Loader and Drivers in the NetIQ Identity Manager Setup Guide.
+For information about configuring the Identity Manager drivers with the Remote Loader, see Configuring the Remote Loader and Drivers in the NetlQ Identity Manager Setup Guide for Windows.